Italy national shooting team

 The Italy national shooting team represents Italy in International shooting competitions such as Olympic Games or World shooting Championships.

 History

-The national Italian shootingteam participated to all the Summer Olympics editions, from London 1908, 22 times on 24.
+The national Italian shooting team participated to all the Summer Olympics editions, from London 1908, 22 times on 24.

 Medal tables

 Olympic Games

 The Italian national shooting team (including rifle and pistol events and shotgun) has won 42 medals at the Summer Olympic Games and hits consecutively from Melbourne 1956, that is from 16 editions.
 The following table highlights the 14 medals in shooting rifle and pistol events (5 gold, 3 silver and 3 bronze).
 In italics the medals of the women (four medals in total: one gold and three silver).